pRain1337/Hermes/README.md

 ## Detection
-The following examples show ideas and approaches to detect the activitys of SMM, but not in general malicious behavior.
+The following examples show ideas and approaches to detect the activities of SMM, but not in general malicious behavior.
 Most of these could be evaded by utilizing additional components in the SMM module.

 ### MSR_SMI_COUNT
 #### How it works
-The MSR_SMI_COUNT increases everytime there is a active System management interrupt.
+The MSR_SMI_COUNT increases every time there is a active System management interrupt.
-For the best functionality, an SMM module (rootkit) would want to get regular execution which is not usual behavior.
+For the best functionality, an SMM module (rootkit) would want to get regular execution, which is not usual behavior.

 By checking the counter, one can notice if an SMM module has enabled a timer and hence SMM gets more executions than it would normally get.